Red pest disease or pond pest as it is also known is caused by a bacterial infection (bacterium cyprinicida).

 As this is an external bacterial infection, I also add any of the normal bacterial medications such as Methylene Blue.

 Keep the fish in the sickbay until all traces of the disease are gone then slowly reduce the medication at each water change.
-Feed only live food.
+Feed live food and high quality gel or other foods to speed up the recovery time, which will also be dependent on water temperature.

-The aquarium or pond will require a complete clean out before the fish is put back.
+The aquarium or pond will require a complete clean out before the fish is put back unless the biological filtration has been reestablished and ammonia readings are zero.

 Top of Red Pest Disease Treatment page